TaniCorn/Honours/README.md

 ## Rendering Technique and Voxel Intersection technique
 I'm researching two techniques, Raymarching and Raytracing.

 With the Raymarcher, I plan on using Signed Distance Functions to traverse space and create shapes in respect to the voxel points.
-I'll probably have to look at encoding the coordinates using.
+I'll probably have to look at encoding the coordinates using Mortan Codes.
 With the Raytracer I'll be using intersection functions for now.

 If I find any better ways to render the shapes I will update this.